inspec/inspec-aws/docs/resources/aws_ec2_client_vpn_route.md

 `client_vpn_endpoint_id` _(required)_

-The association between the client VPN endpoint ID and the route.
+The association between the Client VPN endpoint ID and the route.

 `target_subnet` _(required)_